loveencounterflow/coffee-script/README.md

 writing `for x of foo()`—you always have to use explicit calls like `generator.next()`, `generator.send()`, `generator.throw()`, `generator.close()`.

-JavaScript might not be as 'iterative' as modern Pythons are, but it sure is a *lot* more asynchronous by nature.
+JavaScript might not be as 'iterative' as modern Pythons, but it sure is a *lot* more asynchronous by nature.

 * **Callbacks**.
 Simple, well standardized.
 CoffeeScript's function syntax makes callbacks a lot more viable for